-- 1. Children develop an appreciation of and express themselves through creative movement and dance - 2.
-Children develop an appreciation of and express themselves through music - 3.
-Children develop an appreciation of and express themselves through dramatic play and storytelling - 4.
-Children develop an appreciation of and express themselves through visual arts (e.g., painting, sculpting and drawing)
+- 1. Children express themselves through and develop an appreciation of creative movement and chance - 2.
+Children express themselves through and develop an appreciation of music - 3.
+Children express themselves through and develop an appreciation of dramatic paly and storytelling - 4.
+Children express themselves through and develop an appreciation of the visual arts (e.g., painting, sculpting and drawing)